Aortic stenosis is a narrowing of the aortic valve opening that blocks (obstructs) blood flow from the left ventricle to the aorta.

 The aortic valve is in the opening between the left ventricle and the aorta.
 The aortic valve opens as the left ventricle contracts to pump blood into the aorta.
 If a disorder causes the valve flaps to become thick and stiff, the valve opening is narrowed (stenosis).
-Sometimes the stiffened valve also fails to close completely and aortic regurgitation (leakage of blood back through the aortic valve each time the left ventricle relaxes) develops.
+Sometimes the stiffened valve also fails to close completely and blood from the aorta leaks back through the aortic valve into the heart (aortic regurgitation) each time the left ventricle relaxes.

 In aortic stenosis, the muscular wall of the left ventricle usually becomes thicker as the ventricle works harder to pump blood through the narrowed valve opening into the aorta.
 The thickened heart muscle requires an increasing supply of blood from the coronary arteries, and sometimes, especially during exercise, the blood supply does not meet the needs of the heart muscle.
 The insufficient blood supply can cause chest tightness, fainting, and sometimes sudden death.
 The heart muscle may also begin to weaken, leading to heart failure.
 The abnormal aortic valve can rarely become infected (infective endocarditis).